ROCm/HIP/docs/markdown/hip_kernel_language.md

 MyKernel<<<dim3(gridDim), dim3(groupDim), 0, 0>>> (a,b,c,n);
 // Alternatively, kernel can be launched by
-// hipLaunchKernel(MyKernel, dim3(gridDim), dim3(groupDim), 0/*dynamicShared*/, 0/*stream), a, b, c, n);
+// hipLaunchKernelGGL(MyKernel, dim3(gridDim), dim3(groupDim), 0/*dynamicShared*/, 0/*stream), a, b, c, n);

 ```

-The hipLaunchKernel macro always starts with the five parameters specified above, followed by the kernel arguments.
-HIPIFY tools optionally convert Cuda launch syntax to hipLaunchKernel, including conversion of optional arguments in <<< >>> to the five required hipLaunchKernel parameters.
+The hipLaunchKernelGGL macro always starts with the five parameters specified above, followed by the kernel arguments.
+HIPIFY tools optionally convert Cuda launch syntax to hipLaunchKernelGGL, including conversion of optional arguments in <<< >>> to the five required hipLaunchKernelGGL parameters.
 The dim3 constructor accepts zero to three arguments and will by default initialize unspecified dimensions to 1.
 See [dim3](#dim3).
 The kernel uses the coordinate built-ins (thread*, block*, grid*) to determine coordinate index and coordinate bounds of the work item that’s currently executing.
 See [Coordinate Built-Ins](#coordinate-builtins).

+Please note, HIP does not support kernel launch with total work items defined in dimension with size gridDim x blockDim >= 2^32.

 ## Kernel-Launch Example